ob1-sc/vmware-lab-builder/var-examples/nsxt/README.md

 - The NSX-T Manager VM will be deployed as a standard VM on your physical host.
 - A single vCenter will be added.
 - All components will be added to a single nested ESXi host.
 This can be customized by editing the yaml.
-- The T0 uplink will share the same network as the management interfaces in vmnic0
+- A single T0 gataway will be deployed and the T0 uplink will share the same network as the management interfaces in vmnic0
 - If you want to have more that 1 nested host, then your tep network should be set to MTU of at least 1600 to allow the hosts to communicate.
 - The tep network is passed in twice because the edge tep port group cannot be on the same VDS that will be used by the host transport nodes.